 First, please remove all bulleted lists from the manuscript.

-Authors’ Response: Done
+Authors’ Response: This has been done.

 Comment 2:

 Second, please consider revising the literature review.
 The literature review is relatively dated and omits many important recent pieces of work on female imprisonment and offending.
 Some of this literature is mentioned in the discussion, so it is not clear why it is not mentioned in the front half of the work.
 Also, please do not summarize articles one by one in the literature review and instead describes themes that have emerged in the work.
 In addition, the authors do not provide ample context on the study prison.
 For those readers outside of Israel, it would be helpful to have more context.
 Finally, several formatting issues should be addressed.